orcwg/cra-hub/faq.md

 ## Maintainers

-#### Am I subject to the CRA if I only contribute to an open source project?
+#### Q: Am I subject to the CRA if I only contribute to an open source project?

 No. Contributions to an open source project are explicitely not in scope of the CRA.
 See [Recital 18](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402847#rct_18):